robocorp/robocorp/README.md

   <img src="./docs/include/logo.svg" alt="Robo Logo" width="100%">
 </a>

-## Robo is an all-in-one Python automation framework
+## Robocorp is an all-in-one Python automation framework

 ### Create, develop, run, and deploy your automation code with Robo - and operate it all with [Control Room](https://robocorp.com/products/control-room)